Tom Pomposello: Television production

 Blues performing is an itinerant profession at best, and by 1984, Pomposello found himself employed in New York City as a producer at Fred/Alan, Inc., the advertising agency started by former MTV executives Alan Goodman and Fred Seibert (also Pomposello's partner in Oblivion Records).
 He was able to use his music skills as the soundtrack producer of the groundbreaking Nickelodeon network identifications.
 Adding animation and television production to his skills, he quickly produced hundreds of spots for Nickelodeon (many featuring The Jive Five), Nick-at-Nite, as well as a music video with James Brown and Afrika Bambaataa for Fred/Alan's client Tommy Boy Entertainment.

 After leaving Fred/Alan in 1989, Pomposello incorporated as Pomposello Productions, concentrating on advertising and television branding, and to pursue personal projects, working for Nickelodeon, TV Land, American Movie Classics, MTV, Old Navy, ABC, HBO Family, Turner Network Television (TNT), Cartoon Network, and Noggin.

 Pomposello recorded several albums in various blues oriented styles, focusing on his custom-made, Mandolin Brothers dobro playing.
 Simultaneously, he was rediscovering his spiritual roots through the nuns of the Abbey of Regina Laudis, recording their first CD of Gregorian Chant.

 Family

-Tom Pomposello is survived by his third wife, Patricia Lawrence Pomposello, his son and his step sons.
+Tom Pomposello is survived by his third wife, Patricia Lawrence Pomposello, his son Travis Pomposello and his step sons.